reowst/sdk/FAQ.md

 ## What languages is the Network Next SDK support?

-The Network Next SDK is written in low-level C style C++.
-It's trivial to call from other additional languages.
-Please let us know if you need a shim for a different language via sales@networknext.com, or get involved and contribute that binding to our open source SDK here! https://github.com/networknext/sdk
+The Network Next SDK is written in low-level C style C++ so it's easy to call from other additional languages.
+Please get involved and contribute a binding for your preferred language to our open source SDK! https://github.com/networknext/sdk

 ## What locations are supported by Network Next?

-Network Next is now deployed worldwide.
+Network Next is deployed worldwide.
 Please contact sales@networknext.com to discuss a trial so we can ensure that we optimally target the location of your game's userbase.

 ## Do you have an Unreal Engine 4 Plugin?